-I bought these drawers on Facebook Marketplace for £15.
+I bought this old chest of drawers on Facebook Marketplace for £15.
 Similar restored items sell for hundreds of pounds and you can see why.

-My goal was to keep the character of the piece while turning it into something special that someone would love.
+My goal was to keep the character of the solid wood furniture while giving it a new life that someone would love.

 Need a gift for the DIYer or upcycler in your life (even if that’s you!)?
 Here’s my holiday gift guide with some more unusual recommendations.